positiveczp/positiveczp.github.io/README.md

 # Graphic-Porter
-Graphic Porter is a basic tutorial for Computer Graphics
+Graphic Porter is a tutorial for Computer Graphics